-Student nurses, let's get real.
-That Iso patient had MRSA four years ago and me leaning into the room to shut the lights off without a gown on isn’t going to give anyone MRSA.
+But in reality....that Iso patient had MRSA four years ago and me leaning into the room to shut the lights off without a gown on isn’t going to give anyone MRSA.
 Your preceptor probably won’t “scrub the hub” for a full 15 seconds.
-He may push IV medications over two minutes instead of the recommended two.
-If you’re the perfect nurse who actually does these things, good for you.
-And I’m ready for your emails.
-But the reality is that nurses’ To Do lists are miles long.
+He may push the IV zofran a little faster than the recommended 2 minutes.
+The reality is that nurses’ To Do lists are miles long.
 We’ve learned from experience how to be more efficient.
 And now you get to learn from us.

 Obviously, if you see something truly unsafe or unethical going on, speak up.
 But don’t try to tell your preceptor how to do her job.
 It’s not a good look, and we probably have a good reason why we’re doing things the way we are.
 If you want clarification about a skill that we’ve performed differently from your instructor, ask!
 In Nursing, there are 100 acceptable ways to do a given task.
 Now’s your chance to observe a variety of techniques, and take your favorites into your own practice.

 My first week as a nurse intern in an ED, an unstable Triple A (Abdominal Aortic Aneurysm) was airlifted to our hospital and rolled into our stabilization bay.
 I silently watched the team do their thing from the deepest corner of the room, wedged between the airway cart and the cardiac monitor.
 The skill and cooperation I witnessed that day was incredible.
 And then, once the patient had gone to the OR, I went in the bathroom and cried.